Library Standards of Conduct

 These behavior policies have been adopted by the Uintah County Library Board of Trustees to assist Library staff in maintaining the peace, comfort, and security and of library users, staff and facilities.
 Library users are expected to comply with reasonable staff requests.
 Staff should interpret and enforce these guidelines with professionalism and tact.

-- Using restrooms for bathing, shaving, shampooing, or doing laundry is not allowed.
+8.)
+Using restrooms for bathing, shaving, shampooing, doing laundry, or changing clothes is not allowed.

 Staff Enforcement of Behavior Rules

 1.)
 Enforcement of these rules will be conducted in a fair and reasonable manner.
 Library staff will intervene to stop prohibited activities or behaviors.
 Violators will be asked to stop such activity/behavior immediately.
 If the activity/behavior continues, he/she will be instructed to leave the Library.
 The police will be called for serious offenses or failure to leave the premises when instructed.

 2.)
 When employees ask a customer to vacate the premises, the Director and other appropriate staff members should always be informed.

 3.)
 Library staff should always involve another staff member when a situation requires asking an individual to leave the premises.

 4.)
 If an individual is asked to leave and refuses, the Director and/or other staff should be notified and assembled for further support.
 If the situation warrants, staff may call the police for support.